T-Mobile gets aggressive, offers half off iPhone 11 even for current customers

 As it has in recent years, T-Mobile is doing something different, offering potential savings of 50% or more to current customers who trade in their iPhone and get a new one from the carrier on its 24-month installment plan.

-While the exact values for each phone aren't yet known, T-Mobile says you can trade in an iPhone 7 and get half off the $699 iPhone 11.
+T-Mobile says you can trade in an iPhone 7 and get half off the $699 iPhone 11.
 Trade in an iPhone XS Max and get half off the $1,099 iPhone 11 Pro Max.

 The iPhone 7 deal is actually better than Apple's own iPhone trade-in offers, which only knocks off $150 when trading in that device for an iPhone 11.
 Trading in an iPhone XS Max for an iPhone 11 Pro Max seems to be better at Apple, which will knock $600 off the price of an iPhone 11 Pro Max to take the $1,099 phone down to $499.